GoogleCloudPlatform/ai-on-gke/ray-on-gke/user/kuberay-tpu-webhook/README.md

 ### Injecting TPU Environment Variables

 After deploying the webhook, follow the steps in ray-on-gke/TPU_GUIDE to setup Ray on GKE with TPUs.
-Annotate the RayCluster and desired Ray workergroup specs with the `kuberay-tpu-webhook/inject: enabled` label to inform the Webhook to inject the environment variables.
-Once the Kuberay cluster is deployed, `kubectl describe` the worker pods to verify the `TPU_WORKER_ID` and `TPU_WORKER_HOSTNAMES` environment variables have been properly set.
+The webhook will intercept Ray Clusters and Pods created by kuberay and inject environment variables into Pods requesting TPU multi-host resources.
+Once the Kuberay cluster is deployed, `kubectl describe` the worker pods to verify the `TPU_WORKER_ID`, `TPU_WORKER_HOSTNAMES`, and `TPU_NAME` environment variables have been properly set.

 ### Limitations